jmcaffee/oolite/README.md

 **Note:** you'll need to visit more than one system, save your game, and run `ooupdatemarket` before you'll be able to choose any destinations.

+I like to use the following command line to update the market data and run trader

+    ooupdatemarket && trader

 * In game, make your trades/purchases
 * Travel to your destination
 * Profit